 NOTE: When starting a new spray system for the first time, flush the fluid delivery system, hose, and spray gun with a solvent compatible with the coating material to be used.
-Remove the air cap from the spray gun before flushing solvent through the spray gun.
+Remove the cap from the spray gun before flushing solvent through the spray gun.
 Flushing will remove contaminants from the system.

-Turn on the air supply shutoff valve.
-Adjust the air pressure to 1.03 bar (15 psi).
+1. Turn on the air supply shutoff valve.
+Adjust the air pressure to 1.03 bar (15 psi) minimum.
 This air supply pressure is required to activate the air flow switch.

-NOTE: If kV is erratic, check that the control unit is on.
+NOTE: If kV is erratic, check the kV indicator.
 If the kV voltage indicator is flickering or is off, increase the air pressure.

-- 2. Lock the gun trigger and turn on the gun control unit.
-Refer to the gun control unit manual for more information. - 3.
+- 2. Lock the trigger and turn on the gun control unit. - 3.
 Pressurize the system with fluid.
 Refer to your pump manual for startup and operating instructions.
 Do not exceed 103 bar (1500 psi). - 4.
 Turn on the fluid heater(s), if used.
 Refer to your heater manual for operating instructions.
 Do not exceed 82 °C (180 °F). - 5.
 Turn on the spray booth exhaust fans. - 6.
 Check the fluid-delivery system for leaks.

-- 7. Turn on the atomizing air valve counterclockwise until it stops at fully open. - 8.
-Point the spray gun into the booth, unlock the trigger, and trigger the gun to start spraying.
+7. Point the spray gun into the booth, unlock the trigger, and trigger the spray gun to start spraying.

-NOTE: Triggering the spray gun should produce atomized spray and start the multiplier.
-The red power indicator should illuminate on the back cover of the spray gun.
+NOTE: Triggering the spray gun should produce atomized spray and tun on the voltage multiplier.
+The red kV indicator should illuminate on the back of the spray gun.
 Adjust the fluid pressure to obtain the desired atomization and spray pattern.
-Refer to Spray Pattern and Atomization Adjustments.
+Refer to Spray Pattern and Atomization Adjustments in this section.

-9. Use a Nordson kV meter to read the maximum kV output of the multiplier.
-Use this information and the values from Electrostatic Troubleshooting on page 6-4 as a baseline when troubleshooting the electrostatic system.
+8. Use a Nordson kV meter to read the kV output.
+Use this information and the values from Electrostatic Troubleshooting as a baseline when troubleshooting the electrostatic system.